influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withNodeSelectorTerms(nodeSelectorTerms)
 ```

-Required.
+"Required.
 A list of node selector terms.
-The terms are ORed.
+The terms are ORed."

 ### fn spec.template.affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution.withNodeSelectorTermsMixin